 Overall research has received a 4* rating for 'world leading' and 3* for 'internationally excellent'.
 For its research impact, almost three-quarters of the School’s work was rated 'world leading', placing it 4th out of the 101 submissions in the UK.

 The School has a critical approach to management which sets it apart from more conventional business schools.
 It offers study centred around a variety of theoretical perspectives, and focussing on a wide range of organisational forms from entrepreneurial start-ups to third sector and NGOs.

 It has over 400 undergraduate students, over 200 taught postgraduates, and a growing cohort of more than 30 postgraduate research students.

-Students consistently rate the School very highly in the National Student Survey (NSS) and other league tables, placing Management at St Andrews in the top five in the UK in the NSS 2019.
+Students consistently rate the School very highly in the National Student Survey (NSS) and other league tables.

 Furthermore, faculty in the School have won peer-reviewed University Teaching Excellence Awards, as well as Student Teaching Awards, most recently in 2019 for teaching excellence and innovation.

 Find more about studying at the School of Management on the pages for prospective students.